 Irish ceramic artist Darren Francis Cassidy is based in Ardgroom on the neighboured Beara Peninsula.
 Darren and his wife Joanne are very good friends of Markus and Frank.
 You better not let Darren and Markus go in their wellies to the beach, they will get carried away and have too many things to find.

 From vases to sculptures, from wall pools to tiles, Darren does offer a huge range of objects that remind you of a seen before animal, yet appear alien.

 In the kitchen of Railway Cottage we placed a huge unique bowl Darren made.
 You have to have a closer look at the edge of this bowl: it is covered in little spikes that Darren each sets perfectly by hand.

 Philippe Devaud and his wife Ute did stay at Railway Cottage in July 2019.
 Philippe, who was the first art teacher of Markus Ehrhard, did visit the Kerry area as a young man, travelling on its own for the first time.

-Philippe Devaud is an international highly recommended artist who is famous not only for dipping his unique paper.
+Philippe Devaud is a recommended artist who is famous not only for dipping his unique paper.
 His classic painting technique is extremely close to a photography.
 His drawing line is very precise and accurate.

 For the Railway Cottage Philippe Devaud painted a watercolor and a pencil drawing.
-Another distinctive mark of his genius are the added insides of some interiors displayed at the cottage.
+Another distinctive mark of his talent are the added insides of some interiors displayed at the cottage.